szrharrison/szrharrison.github.io/_posts/2017-03-28-a-beginners-guide-to-git.markdown

 ---
 layout: post
-title:  "A Beginners Guide to Git"
+title:  "The Local Git Environment"
 date:   2017-03-28 08:00:00 -0400
 categories: Git
 ---
 ### Don't Panic!
 It's Confusing for Everyone
 Git is a powerful VCS (Version Control System) that is the industry standard for tracking any and all of the changes that take place on a project.
 It's utility comes from it's ability to allow team leaders to conveniently manage multiple members contributions and incorporate them into a finished project.
 Unfortunately, it seems to be designed from the point of view of those team leaders and things can get pretty confusing if you're one of the people doing the contributing.

 I know when I first started using git, I had difficulty following exactly what happened when I typed something into my terminal.
 I didn't understand why I had to `git add` before I `git commit`ed or what the difference between my upstream and origin were.
-Why was it that when I would `git pull` after having added something to staging would I get an error?
 What was the difference between `pull` and `fetch`?
 None of it made any sense and I just tried to follow the workflow that had been outlined, completely unable to troubleshoot.

 GitHub likes to think that the average git workflow will end up looking something like this:

 ![Branching](/assets/images/branching.png)

 That may be the case if working with only one or two other people on a small project.
 However, once you get to a corporate level, working in conjunction with hundreds of other people, things start to look a little more like this:

 ![Development Repos](/assets/images/Development-Repos.jpg)

 While there's no arguing the necessity of such a complex Development - QA - Production environment, it's downright intimidating when you can't even follow what's happening on your own machine!

 ### It's Where You Work